BoostIO/BoostNote-App/readme.md

 Boost Note is a renewal of [Boostnote app](https://github.com/BoostIO/Boostnote).

-The renewal will be released Jan, 2020.
+It will be officially released in January 2020.

 ## Roadmap